-*- eval: (my/execute-startup-blocks) -*-

 :END:

-The "arabic" input method (via C-\, which is doc:toggle-input-method) just changes my English QWERTY keyboard into an
+The ="arabic"= input method (via =C-\=, which is doc:toggle-input-method) just changes my English QWERTY keyboard into an

 Arabic keyboard ---useful if one has already mastered touch typing in Arabic!

-In contrast, the Perso-Arabic input method (known as farsi-transliterate-banan) uses a system of transliteration: ASCII
+In contrast, the Perso-Arabic input method (known as =farsi-transliterate-banan=) uses a system of transliteration: ASCII

-+ C-\ farsi-transliterate-banan RET M-x describe-input-method to enter this method and to learn more about it.
+keys are phonetically mapped to Arabic letters. =C-\ farsi-transliterate-banan RET M-x describe-input-method= to enter this method and to learn more about it.

-#+begin_details "M-x describe-input-method"
+details "M-x describe-input-method"

 Input method: farsi-transliterate-banan (mode line indicator:ب)